Why you can trust Tom's Guide

 In our testing, the Biscom app was very slow, and it crashed a few times; on some occasions, the convoluted interface just didn't work.
 Multiple times, we successfully opened files from our Google Drive or Downloads folder to view and sign — a potential boon, if it worked right consistently.
 Sadly, each time, the signature box was too small for a full signature, and half the time, the file didn't open in the viewer.

 Biscom 123 makes sending faxes easy, and its step-up Small Groups product expands the fax service to up to five people.
-But it's still a very basic service, with limited sending and configuration options and fewer pages for the dollar compared to rival options.
+We liked the ability to search in the Small Groups product.
+But beyond that, it's still a very basic service, with limited sending and configuration options and fewer pages for the dollar compared to rival options.